 The dragon’s path described a chicane on the surface of the shield as people fired weapons at it from the streets below and it swerved to avoid the shots.

-“Definitely vultures,” Avril said, as he zoomed in with the laser-cannon’s camera to locate them.
+“Definitely vultures,” Avril said to himself, as he zoomed in with the laser-cannon’s camera, trying to locate them.

 He caught glimpses of people running between buildings as they shot at the dragon, and he thought, That’s right.
 Keep each other busy.
 I’ll just slip out the back door.